 Sadly, as implied above, ACH fraud is becoming more and more common.
 It is believed that fraudsters intentionally target certain types of individuals.
 According to the Federal Bureau of Investigation (FBI), ACH fraud has cost consumers and law enforcement agencies more than $100 million as of 2009.
 This figure is believed to be higher since many victims do not file police reports out of embarrassment.

 How does an ACH scam work?

 There are many ways ACH fraud can be committed.
 In an attempt to gain information from a victim, a network of fraudsters may pose as a “bank” or “lending company.”
 The fraudsters will often send emails or letters stating the victim has been approved for a loan or credit card.
 However, they must provide their checking account information so the bank will know where to deposit the money.
 These fraud attempts can be hard to spot.
 More advanced criminals sometimes use the name of legitimate and well-known financial institutions.

 Fraud can also occur via web transactions.
 Such frauds use Trojan horses (malware programs) to attack a person’s device and obtain their financial information and passwords.
 Trojan horses are often obtained through infected websites, which often mimic the appearance of a legitimate website.
 Once the Trojan horse takes over, the fraudsters can access the accounts of an individual and carry out financial transactions using their personal information.

 Other Types of ACH Scams:

 Fraudsters engaging in oversee scams often promise to pay a person a large sum of money if they wire several smaller sums of money over time.
-As expected, the larger sum of money is never delivered, and the victim is often left thousands of dollars in debt.
-Advanced Fraud Solutions’ TrueACH® solution is built to help financial institutions spot these types of fraudulent transactions before too much money is moved.
+As expected, the larger sum of money is never delivered.
+As a result, the victim is often left thousands of dollars in debt.
+Advanced Fraud Solutions’ TrueACH with Account Validation® solution is built to help FIs prevent ACH fraud before it’s too late.

 Who is at risk for ACH fraud?